Bob Weir: Career

-On April 23, 2014, The Other One: The Long Strange Trip of Bob Weir premiered at the Tribeca Film Festival directed by Mike Fleiss husband of Miss America 2012, Laura Kaeppeler.
+On April 23, 2014, The Other One: The Long Strange Trip of Bob Weir premiered at the Tribeca Film Festival directed by Mike Fleiss, husband of Miss America 2012, Laura Kaeppeler.
 On August 10, 2014, Weir abruptly canceled all of his upcoming appearances, according to The Huffington Post, "The cancellations include all shows for the rest of the year with his band Ratdog, as well as a concert with Furthur".
 According to Jambase, Ratdog performed without Weir in Las Vegas in July 2014.
 "A statement from the venue said Weir was 'under the weather'."

 In early July 2015, Weir joined the other original living members of the Grateful Dead —Mickey Hart, Bill Kreutzmann, and Phil Lesh — for three shows at Soldier Field in Chicago.
 These four surviving members (known as the "Core Four") were joined by Jeff Chimenti on keys and Phish's Trey Anastasio on lead guitar and shared vocals, and Bruce Hornsby on piano.
 The reunion was 20 years nearly to the day since the band's final concert with Jerry Garcia at the same venue in 1995.
 "Fare Thee Well: Celebrating 50 Years of Grateful Dead" was billed as the original four members' last performance together.
 Based on demand, two additional Fare Thee Well concerts were added to the series, performed in late June 2015 at Levi Stadium in California.
+The first show was on June 27, and featured a rainbow that appeared in the sky over the stadium.
+Billboard noted that one longtime Deadhead in attendance exclaimed, "This is the band that jams with God."
+The website said, "the sentiment prompted massive cheers which led to an hour-long intermission."
+Billboard had previously reported that one insider claimed the production paid US$50,000 for the effect, but an update said that further investigation revealed that "this band really does jam with God."